Eveft03/Quiz-/README.md

 This my first HTML-CSS-JS project, a simple multiple choice quiz!

 It has three questions and you can choose to save your score.
 Highscores are saved in your local storage!
+Open the project by clicking on index.html :)